 Alien Hand Syndrome

-Alien hand syndrome is a rare psychological condition in which a person feels that their hand is acting on its own, almost like it has its own mind.
+Alien hand syndrome is a rare psychological condition.
+A person with this condition feels that their hand is acting on its own.
+It’s almost like the hand has its own mind.
 The first documented case was reported in 1908 by German neuropsychiatrist Kurt Goldstein.

 Alien hand syndrome often results from brain injuries, like strokes, surgeries, or other neurological issues.
 People with this condition may experience uncontrollable hand movements that disrupt their actions.
 Many describe feeling disconnected from their hand, referring to it as “alien” or foreign.
 This disconnection can be frustrating and confusing, highlighting the complex relationship between the brain, body, and self-awareness.

 Although there is no guaranteed cure for alien hand syndrome, various therapies can help manage the symptoms.
 People who develop the condition after a stroke or brain illness may see improvements over time.
-With the right support and therapy, many can regain some control over their hand movements and better cope with their symptoms.
+With the right support and therapy, many can regain some control over their hand movements.
+They can also better cope with their symptoms.

 Fregoli delusion